Image credit: Mud River

 Camping often is accompanied by a variety of crawly critters.
 Protect your pet with high quality parasite prevention medications.
 Ticks, fleas, and mosquitoes can transmit infectious diseases.
 Eating dead animals, rummaging in the dirt and foliage, or drinking from contaminated water sources can lead to serious parasitic infections.

 Pack plenty of fresh clean water, dog safe snacks, dog food, and pet-safe bowls.
 I strongly encourage feeding pets their regular diet on vacation.
 Changing the food routine can lead to upset stomach and diarrhea.
+For the interest of you and your dog before your trip, it may benefit you to do research into something like UPN, just so you get a better understanding of what you should do if your dog does develop any issues throughout the trip.
+Plus, it never hurt anyone to learn a bit more about their pet, especially if you are someone who loves animals.
 Keep food in secure containers to prevent curious wildlife from stealing the goods.

 Injuries can happen, but they don’t have to end the vacation!
 Many prepackaged pet first-aid kits are available for purchase.
 Also, a pet first-aid booklet is beneficial for routine treatment of minor injuries.
 Remember to pack any medications your pet routinely takes in a waterproof and dog-proof container.